Invariance of Immersed Floer cohomology under Maslov flows: Introduction

 squares to zero.
-Its {\em Floer cohomology} $HF(\phi,b)$ depends up to isomorphism only on the class $[b] \in \ol{MC}(\phi)$ of $b$.
 Non-vanishing of the Floer cohomology for some weakly bounding cochain obstructs the Hamiltonian displaceability of the Lagrangian.
-That is, if there exists a Hamiltonian diffeomorphism $\psi: X \to X$ such that $ \psi(\phi(L)) \cap \phi(L)$ is empty then the Floer cohomology $HF(\phi,b)$ vanishes for any $b \in MC(\phi)$.
+That is, if there exists a Hamiltonian diffeomorphism $\psi: X \to X$ such that $ \psi(\phi(L)) \cap \phi(L)$ is empty then the Floer cohomology $HF(\phi,b)$ vanishes for any $b \in MC(\phi)$, or $MC(\phi)$ is empty.

 We study the behavior of immersed Floer cohomology under flows that in a cohomological sense are equivalent to forward or reverse mean curvature flow coupled with K\"ahler-Ricci flow on the symplectic manifold.
-Consider a one-parameter family $\phi_t: L \to X$ of Lagrangian immersions for a family of symplectic forms $\omega_t$ such that the deformation class
+Consider a one-parameter family $\phi_t: L \to X$ of Lagrangian immersions for a family of symplectic forms $\omega_t$ such that the deformation class $ \Def(\phi_t) = [\dot{\phi}_t, -\dot{\omega}_t]$ as defined in Equation~\eqref{cartaneq} satisfies

-is the Maslov (relative Chern) class in the relative de Rham cohomology $H^2(\phi_t)$.
+where $c_1(\phi_t)$ is the Maslov (relative Chern) class $c_1(\phi_t)$ in the relative de Rham cohomology $H^2(\phi_t)$ defined in \eqref{maslovind} below.
 We call such a flow a {\em Maslov flow} (without surgery) as in Lotay-Pacini \cite{lotay:coupled} (up to a sign).
 In particular, this implies that